nabadger/ansible-k8s-digitalocean/README.md

 # Gotchas / concerns

-- Ansible will configue the host over ssh.
+- Ansible will configure hosts over ssh.
 Be sure to answer yes/no when it asks you to add the host to the list of known-hosts (i.e. don't skip it)
-- Not sure how secure this installation of the cluster is, so assume that there's none :)
+- Not sure how secure this installation of the cluster is, so assume zero security